 The analyses consistently showed that personality could be described as five broad, independent factors.
 These were:

-- Emotional stability (originally called neuroticism): The tendency to be calm, easy-going, and resilient in the face of difficulty or problems, as opposed to being easily annoyed, worried, and depressed.
+Emotional stability: The tendency to be calm, easy-going, and resilient in the face of difficulty or problems, as opposed to being easily annoyed, worried, and depressed.

 This set of broad traits came to be called the Five Factor Model, or the Big Five.
 The model has since been verified in a large number of countries, cultures, and settings.
 Studies have also shown that the five traits tend to be relatively stable over the lifespan.
 All in all, the Five Factor Model is widely considered the most valid and evidence-based model of personality.